adobebc/web-apps-sdk/API-endpoints/file-system/get-folder-content.md

 * `200` - OK
 * `400` - Bad request:
 	* `104000` - Generic FileAPI error
+	* `104002` - Operation is applicable to files, not folders
 	* `104003` - Not enough privileges
 	* `104004` - Invalid login multiple sites
 	* `104009`- Path not found